Skip to Main Content

 Central Idea:

-• The changes people experience at different stages of their lives affect their evolving sense of identity
+• The changes people experience at different stages of their lives affect their evolving sense of identity.

 Lines of Inquiry:

-• The physical and emotional changes during puberty
+• Emotional and physical changes during puberty

-• How positive relationships contribute to our well-being
+• How relationships impact our well-being

 • How identity is constructed, expressed, and perceived